 Interpreter: What subjects are covered in TCI?

-TCI covers: Code of Ethics, Standards of Practice, and subject matter terminology (such as medical) are covered through role plays, videos, games, power point presentations and various activities.
+Code of ethics, standards of practice, and subject matter terminology (such as medical) are covered through role plays, videos, games, power point presentations, and various activities throughout TCI training.

 Interpreter: When I finish TCI training, will I be “certified”?

 No. However, completing TCI satisfies the 40-hour training requirement on the path to National Certification.

 TCI helps you take your career to the next level.
 It teaches you the “how-to’s” of interpreting in every-day situations as well as unusual and challenging situations.